sauravraghuvanshi/azure-docs-powershell/Az/Az.ServiceBus/Test-AzServiceBusName.md

 ### Example 1
 ```
-PS C:\> Test-AzServiceBusName -Namespace MyNameSpaceName
+PS C:\> Test-AzServiceBusName -Namespace MyNameSapceName
 ```

-Returns the status on availability of the namespace name 'MyNameSpaceName' as True
+Returns the status on availability of the namespace name 'MyNameSapceName' as True

 ### Example 2
 ```
-PS C:\> Test-AzServiceBusName -Namespace MyNameSpaceName
+PS C:\> Test-AzServiceBusName -Namespace MyNameSapceName
 ```

-Returns the status on availability of the namespace name 'MyNameSpaceName' as False with Reason
+Returns the status on availability of the namespace name 'MyNameSapceName' as False with Reason

 ### Example 3
 ```